Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Suffix-Constrained Generation

 \section{Suffix-Constrained Generation}

-In the suffix-constrained generation scenario, we assume we have access to a grammar $\mathcal G$ that defines the expected format of the answer, for example: \begin{quote} \texttt{The answer is: <Answer>.} \end{quote} where \texttt{<Answer>} may be constrained to follow any expected format (\emph{e.g.}, a floating point number).
+In the suffix-constrained generation scenario, we assume we have access to a grammar $\mathcal G$ that defines the expected format of the answer, \emph{e.g.}, ``\texttt{The answer is: <Answer>.}'', where \texttt{<Answer>} may be constrained to follow any expected format (\emph{e.g.}, a floating point number).
 Our goal is to allow the LLM to freely generate reasoning steps in the beginning of the output, but constrain the end of the output to follow this grammar.
-In this section, we show that we cannot rely on the constrained generation approach described in Section~\ref{sec:constrained_gen} for this setting, and propose a first simple solution to this problem.
+In this section, we show that we cannot rely on the constrained generation approach described in Sec.~\ref{sec:constrained_gen} for this setting, and propose a first simple solution to this problem.